Zexuz/siwe-integration/README.md

 * supertest (testing)

 ### How to run
+1. Rename env.example to .env
-1. Update the .env file in the `root` folder with the correct values
+2. Update the .env file in the `root` folder with the correct values
-2. Run the following commands
+3. Run the following commands
 ```bash
 docker-compose up -d
 ```